Bingboom/Bingboom/README.md

 ## 📚 Literature Writing

 Beyond the world of ICT, I'm a literature writing enthusiast.
 I believe that storytelling is a powerful tool for communication, and I enjoy exploring this art form in my free time.
-Whether it's a short story or a poem, I love using words to create vivid images and evoke emotions.
+Whether it's a short story or a novel, I love using words to create vivid images and evoke emotions.

 ## 🛠 Skills & Expertise